-My book Letitia Hargrave: Mistress of York Factory, based on the letters Letitia wrote to her family in Scotland, will be out in August 2017.
-It describes the life Letitia and James Hargrave and their children led at the remote HBC post of York Factory on Hudson Bay.
-Courtship, sex scandals, childbirth, operations of the HBC, racial and religious tensions, medical care, crime—all are recorded in Letitia's letters and subjected to her incisive and and often acerbic comments.
+My book Letitia Hargrave: Mistress of York Factory, based on the letters Letitia wrote to her family in Scotland has just come out.
+It describes the life of Letitia and James Hargrave and their children at the remote HBC post of York Factory on Hudson Bay.
+Courtship, sex scandals, childbirth; operations of the HBC, racial and religious tensions; medical care, crime and murder--all are recorded in Letitia's letters and subjected to her incisive and often acerbic comments.

 McNally Robinson Booksellers in Winnipeg hosted a successful book launch for me on October 23 with 30 people in attendance.

 I will be giving a workshop based on my book at the North American Voyageur Council annual fall gathering on November 4.
 Visit the NAVC website for more information.

 I have recently begun writing a Blog.
 See it at https://norwesthistorian.wordpress.com